jijihohococo/ichi-route/README.md

 ```
 Those middlewares will be loaded sequently because of using "next()" function in each "handle()" function.

-You can add parameters in middleware with your parameter routes
+You can add parameters in middleware with your route parameters

 ```php